 It was the week before Christmas three years ago.
-Luke and I wanted to do something magical for the kids.
+Luke and I wanted to do some magical Christmas activities for the kids.
 We secretly planned a little evening getaway in the “minivan express.”
 I purposely purchased The Polar Express from Barnes and Noble and printed out three golden tickets for the three kids we had at the time.

 Luke snuck outside in the cold and strung colorful Christmas lights inside our minivan.
 He prepared hot chocolate while I sat with all three babes in my lap and read.
 They had no idea what we planned.
 Once I turned the last page the tickets fell into my lap.
 My daughter looked at me with her big green eyes and said, “What’s this?”
 “Oh, my!”
 I exclaimed!
 “We have tickets for the minivan express!”

 We threw coats on the kids and Luke punched each ticket as we loaded all of them into their car seats.
 With our magical sleigh, we headed for a drive-thru Christmas light extravaganza.
 It’s one of my most favorite memories as a parent.
 We try to recreate it every year, but now the older kids know what to expect.
 You can create your own magical Christmas memories, too!
 Here are some ideas for Christmas activities for kids you can try with your family this year!

 Go on a Gingerbread Hunt – Kids love to play hide and seek games.
 Why not print out some gingerbread men and hide them for your kids to find?
 This game is great for parties and family gatherings, or just as a fun way to pass the time during the holiday season!

 Truth in Tinsel Experience – We did Truth in Tinsel two years ago and it was such a fun and memorable experience.
 I highly recommend it if you have preschoolers.